 The other option is to publish it as a “Kindle single.”
 You have to have between 5,000 – 30,000 words (translates to about 15 – 90 pages), and you can price it lower than $2.99 and still get 70%.
 However, this also automatically puts you in the “KDP select program,” which means you can’t sell it anywhere else.
 Also you have to choose one of the Kindle Single categories, and there are only a few – so if your book does not fall into any of these, you are out of luck.
 The Single is really meant for novella-length nonfiction literature or long-form journalism.

-Also – both KDP and Createspace make it very easy to track (daily) how many books you’ve sold!
+Also – KDP makes it easy to track (daily) how many books you’ve sold!

 7. Marketing?
 Finally, once published, you need to market.
 If you have a blog, of course the first thing you should do is a post on it!
 But, you need more, more, more.
 Guest post on other peoples blogs in your genre, find podcasts where you can be interviewed, submit your book to reviewers and advertise it all over the place when you get a good review.
 Don’t be shy!